 MP, Nov 22, 2019

-At Minc Law, we have proven success conducting online investigations to identify anonymous perpetrators and can generally identify them 9 times out of 10 where data points on the individual are fresh and they are not a high-level hacker.
+At Minc Law, we have proven success conducting online investigation services to identify anonymous perpetrators and can generally identify them 9 times out of 10 where data points on the individual are fresh and they are not a high-level hacker.

-Reach out to schedule your free, initial no-obligation defamation consultation by calling us at (216) 373-7706, speaking with a chat representative, or filling out our online contact form.
+Reach out to schedule your free, initial no-obligation attorney consultation by calling us at (216) 373-7706, speaking with a chat representative, or filling out our online contact form.